 - Kid Sister (Ice Cream, $)

-- OLO (Tapas, $$) – new restaurant after the popular Ulla closed
+- OLO (Tapas, $) – new restaurant after the popular Ulla closed that has a tasting menu

 - Yalla (Middle Eastern, $)